cnlohr/fx3fun/README.md

 Well, computer just did the Win10 equivelent of bluescreening and I lost one of my source files.
 Thankfully it only took ~15 mins to edit from the last git commit.

 Gotta start git committing more frequently.

+AWW MAN YEAAAAAAAA.
+Turns out was an uninitialized value.
+P.S.
+Neat article.
+Need to be careful about the overlapped structures.  https://blogs.msdn.microsoft.com/oldnewthing/20110202-00/?p=11613

+So, now, if you open the Cypress app and select the second option for the data flow, you get 256,000 kB/s via both apps.